 Fiedler’s deep concern for individual rights and intense distrust of government—the catalysts for her opposition to busing—took root during her childhood as World War II raged in Europe.
 “I recall very clearly what happened to the Jews—how everything they owned, everything they had, including their lives, was taken from them by a government that had no respect for anyone’s needs but its own,” she said.

 Elected to Congress in 1980 as the only female member of California’s delegation, Fiedler kept on fighting.
 She quickly became known among her peers as feisty and aggressive.
-She ignored House tradition, which required new representatives to keep their opinions to themselves and make an effort to learn from senior members.
+She ignored House tradition, which required new representatives to keep their opinions to themselves and try to learn from senior members.
 However, she won plaudits from both sides of the aisle for her diligence and thoroughness.

 Although she rode into Congress on President Ronald Reagan’s conservative coattails, she describes herself as an independent Republican who voted her conscience.
 Her record bears her out.
 As a member of the House Budget Committee, she upheld party doctrine by fighting for tax and spending cuts, championing defense spending to save jobs, and salvaging nine B-1 bombers that had been marked for extinction.
 At the same time, she broke with party leadership over her support of abortion rights and the Equal Rights Amendment.